aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_13_01_strcompare.md

 ### Atoms Are in the Same Order

 There are several different ways of comparing molecules.
-The most important point about molecular comparison is whether the atomic sequence is the same in all the structures being compared, that is, if the atoms and their coordinates as they appear in the corresponding structure files can be assumed to be in the same order.
+The most important point to note about molecular comparison is whether the atomic sequence is the same in all the structures being compared, that is, if the atoms and their coordinates as they appear in the corresponding structure files can be assumed to be in the same order.
 If this is the